 For Project Owner, Manager and Reviewer

 On the Analytics page and Tasks page, the Project Owner/Manager/Reviewer will see the general overview of the projects which will take into consideration the task level statuses as follows:

-- Incomplete - Annotators have not started working on this task
+- Incomplete - Assigned annotators have not started working on this task

-- In Progress - At least one annotator still has not starred (marked as ground truth) any submitted completions
+- In Progress - At least one annotator still has not starred (marked as ground truth) one submitted completion

-- Submitted - All annotators that are assigned to a task have starred (marked as ground truth) one submitted completion
+- Submitted - All annotators that are assigned to the task have starred (marked as ground truth) one submitted completion

 - Reviewed - Reviewer has approved all starred submitted completions for the task